Venus (Shocking Blue song): Release and reception

-"Venus" was issued in the Netherlands in July 1969 as a single, backed with "Hot Sand", on the Pink Elephant label, a label specially created for Shocking Blue by Dureco.
+"Venus" was issued in the Netherlands on 14 July 1969 as a single, backed with "Hot Sand", on the Pink Elephant label, a label specially created for Shocking Blue by Dureco.
 The song initially peaked at number three on the Dutch Top 40 on 12 July 1969, and remained at that position for a total of five weeks.
 It also reached No. 1 in Belgium, France, and Germany.

 Jerry Ross, who was in Europe in the autumn of 1969 looking for European hits for release in the United States, was offered the song.
-He signed The Shocking Blue to his newly-created Colossus Records, and chose the record for release in the United States later that year.
-"Venus" reached number one on the Billboard Hot 100 on 7 February 1970, the first song by a Dutch band to reach No. 1.
+He signed Shocking Blue to his newly created Colossus Records, and chose the record for release in the United States on 2 October 1969.
+"Venus" reached number one on the Billboard Hot 100 on 7 February 1970, the first song by a Dutch band to reach No. 1 on that chart.
 On 28 January 1970, it was certified gold by the Recording Industry Association of America (RIAA) for sales in excess of one million copies in the United States.
-Its success in the United States prompted further interest in other markets around the world in the 1970, and it reached No. 3 again in the Netherlands, as well as the top 10 in the UK.
-Its success also spurred interests in other Dutch groups.
+Its success in the United States prompted further interest in other markets around the world in 1970, and it reached No. 3 again in the Netherlands, as well as the top 10 in the UK.
+It was No. 1 in Canada for 2 weeks.
+The popularity of the song also spurred interests in other Dutch groups.
 Worldwide, the single has sold over 5 million copies.

 In 1981, it was used to open the "Stars on 45" medley.
 "Venus" was included as a bonus track on the 1989 CD reissue of Shocking Blue's second studio album, At Home, originally released in 1969.

+Stereogum said, "It's so clean and propulsive: that strum, that dinky organ riff, the Teutonic sneer in Veres' voice.
+Veres snarls hard enough that it ultimately doesn't matter whether or not she has any idea what she's singing.
+The yelp on the hook — 'She’s got it!
+Yeah, baby, she’s got it!' — means nothing, but it sticks in your head all the same.
+The song works like a hook-delivery machine."